 - Resource sharing through best-in-breed companies and organisations with proven applications for sustainability and resiliency.

-- Experiencial guidance and recognition by and for stakeholders in the travel and associated industries through stories and lessons learned.
+- Experiential guidance by and for stakeholders in the travel and associated industries through stories and lessons learned.

 - Response and recovery methodologies with global and regional applications for long-term success.